Become a Senior Corps volunteer through the Foster Grandparents Program and help students love learning.

 - Make extra money and keep your benefits

-- Help children learn to read and provide one-on-one tutoring
+- Help children and youth learn and provide one-on-one tutoring

 - Decide which days you will volunteer